Destiny 2: Lightfall: Plot

 Several weeks later after Nezarec's defeat, the Guardian is tasked by Nimbus and Osiris to investigate strange Vex activity across Neomuna.
 After collecting Vex data points from across the city, the Guardian discovers that the Vex were trying to access old data from the vault containing the Veil itself.
 The Guardian returns to the vault containing the Veil as Nimbus and Osiris mention that Savathûn had initially killed Nezarec deep in the Lunar Pyramid during the Collapse and spirited the Veil away to Neptune, where it would be later discovered by the Ishtar Collective of Venus and a vault built around it to harness its paracausal powers of Darkness and build the city of Neomuna upon it.
 The Guardian finds a terminal in the vault containing Vex-encrypted logs from Ishtar Collective researcher Chioma Esi—one of the founders of Neomuna alongside her partner and head researcher Maya Sundaresh—which may contain more information about the Veil.
 Over the next several weeks, Osiris and Nimbus gradually decrypt each of Chioma's logs, providing the Guardian more detail about Neomuna's founding and the Veil itself.
-The logs reveal that a team of Ishtar Collective researchers under the leadership of Maya and Chioma tried to commune with the Veil and the Darkness upon discovery but died on initial contact; against Chioma's wishes, however, Maya further experimented on the Veil which led to more casualties but ended with the creation of single Exo, Lakshmi-2, who bore her voice, memories and consciousness.
+The logs reveal that a team of Ishtar Collective researchers under the leadership of Maya and Chioma tried to commune with the Veil and the Darkness upon discovery but died on initial contact; against Chioma's wishes, however, Maya further experimented on the Veil which led to more casualties but ended with the creation of a single Exo, Lakshmi-2, who bore her voice, memories, and consciousness.
 Chioma later describes the Veil itself as a web of consciousness, but biological in nature, revealing that the Veil is a major source of Darkness and the source of Strand found throughout Neomuna.